kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.0.6 = Released on Oct 24, 2016

 * New: Support to WooCommerce 2.6.6
-* Update: Change text domain from yith-wacp to yith-woocommerce-added-to-cart-popup.
+* Update: Change text domain from yith-wacp to yith-woocommerce-added-to-cart-popup
 * Update: Language Files
 * Update: Plugin Core
-* Fix: Responsive popup style.
+* Fix: Responsive popup style

 = 1.0.5 = Released on Jun 10, 2016